 I drink tea pretty much all day every day.
 I love herbal teas, but a good black tea with milk and a tiny smidge of sugar is just comfort to me.
 I’ll mix in a bit of coffee in there occasionally as well (in my day, not in my tea).
 So, basically, I try and dye my teeth brown all day every day and it’s working.
+It’s time for some DIY teeth whitening!

 Obviously, I’m joking and don’t want to dye my teeth brown, but daily drinking of tea and coffee can have that effect over time.
 This is what got me searching for a good DIY teeth whitener.
-And I tried a lot!
+And I tried a lot.

 Non DIY Teeth Whitener Methods